Fall is my favorite time of year in Texas.

 Dove and teal seasons are under way and there remain fantastic angling pursuits from the Panhandle to the Gulf Coast.
 No matter if you’re a first-timer or die-hard veteran, there’s something for everyone, and the opportunities only increase this month and next.

-Archery deer season begins Oct.
-1 and the general firearm season will begin Nov.
-5 across the state, running into January.
+Archery deer season in Texas begins Sept.
+30 and the general firearm season will begin Nov.
+4 across the state, running into January.
 With crossbows now being allowed during the archery-only season, many hunters likely will get a jump on a season they may have had to wait on in the past, which also will add to the excitement within a couple of weeks.

 While deer are the prime desire for more than a half-million hunters in the Lone Star State every fall, there is no shortage of other game out there.
 Dove season already has been a blast for hundreds of thousands of hunters, and cooler weather to the north has a tendency to push more birds down this way, making for some tempting late-season chances.
 If you’re going to throw archery gear into the back of the pickup, you may as well tote a shotgun along, especially if you’ve got access to water, the ultimate draw for doves.